-Students are required to complete at least 6 additional graduate points at, or above, the 4000 level; at least 3 of these points must be CS, the other 3 points may be a technical or non-CS/non-technical elective approved by the track advisor.
-Please complete a non-tech approval form, get your advisor’s approval, and forward it to CS Student Services.
-At most 3 points overall of the 30 graduate points required for the MS degree may be non-CS/non-technical.
+Students are required to complete at least 6 additional graduate points at, or above, the 4000 level; at least 3 of these points must be CS, the other 3 points may be a technical or non-CS/non-track elective approved by the track advisor.
+Please complete a non-track approval form, get your advisor’s approval, and forward it to CS Student Services.
+At most 3 points overall of the 30 graduate points required for the MS degree may be non-CS/non-track.

 *Due to a significant overlap in course material, MS students not in the Machine Learning track can only take 1 of the following courses – COMS 4771, ELEN 4903, IEOR 4525, STAT 4240, STAT 4400/4241/5241 – as part of their degree requirements.